dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/thwartski_README.txt

 //-------------------------------------------------------------------

 I'm a professional game designer who plays a decent amount of TF2.
-My comp ability is still low, but believe I know enough to design for high level comp play.
+My comp ability is still low, but believe I know enough to design for high level comp players.

 I try to play all nine classes so I can tailor things to each of them.
 My current main is soldier.
 It was originally pyro, then engie, then sniper, then spy.